10yard/dkafe/readme.md

 The special subfolder name **shell** can be used when you want to launch a batch file or shell script.
 Create a .bat or .sh file inside the **shell** subfolder of DKAFE.
 The emulator number can be left blank.

-An accompanying icon in .png format should be placed into the **artwork\icons** folder or subfolder with the same name as the rom.
+An accompanying icon in .png format should be placed into the **artwork/icons** folder or subfolder with the same name as the rom.
 Recommended icon size is 12px wide x 22px High.
 You can use the default_machine.png as a template.

 Hopefully that all makes sense.
 Refer to the example romlist.csv